mavthedev/UNFAIR/README.md

-Players have XP/Levels they earn every time they play, each game earns 50 + points * 5
+Players have XP/Levels they earn every time they play, each game earns 50 + (points * 5) Every Levels XP requirement is 100 + (level * 50)